Here I will be reviewing the Titleist 915F fairway wood.

 What are the features?

-- a high speed, constant thickness “ultra thin” face insert, made of high-strength Carpenter steel, that increases ball speeds across the entire face effectively increasing distance on off-center hits.
+A high speed, constant thickness “ultra thin” face insert, made of high-strength Carpenter steel, increases ball speeds across the entire face, effectively increasing distance on off-center hits.

 The specifications for the Titleist 915F are summarized in the table below: